Online Bayesian Experimental Design for Partially Observed Dynamical Systems: Introduction

-\textbf{Contributions.} In this paper, we propose a novel framework for \gls*{bad} in partially observable dynamical systems, where likelihoods are intractable and online inference is required.
-Our main contributions are (i) new estimators of \gls*{eig} and its gradient, specifically derived for state-space models with latent states, enabling design optimization under partial observability, and (ii) an online \gls*{bad} approach based on \glspl*{npf}~\citep{Crisan18bernoulli}, which recursively approximates the joint posterior over parameters and latent states without reprocessing the full history.
-In representative experiments, we show that our framework successfully enables \gls*{bed} under partial observability and online constraints.
+\textbf{Contributions.} In this paper, we propose a novel method for sequential \gls*{bed} in partially observable dynamical systems, where likelihoods are intractable and online inference is required.
+Our main contributions are (i) \emph{new estimators} of \gls*{eig} and its gradient, specifically derived for state-space models with latent states, enabling design optimization under partial observability; (ii) an \emph{online} sequential \gls*{bed} approach that couples these estimators with nested particle filters~\citep[NPFs,][]{Crisan18bernoulli}, which recursively updates the joint parameter--state posterior without reprocessing the full history, yielding inference and design updates with linear cost in the horizon; and (iii) \emph{asymptotic consistency guarantees} for the resulting \gls*{eig} estimators when implemented with our approach.